NicLandajo/comfyui-preview-image-monitor/README.md

 - Download the latest version and extract the file.
 - Please open the "1. basic install instructions.txt" file.
-- We also encourage you to read the "welcome to Preview_Image_Monitor for ComfyUI.txt" user guide in the "3. node tutorial" folder before starting using the node for the first time.
+- We also encourage you to read the "welcome to PreviewImageMonitorPro for ComfyUI.txt" user guide in the "3. node tutorial" folder before starting using the node for the first time.

 #